-Originally founded as a small town on the farmland registered as 109 Jacobsbaai, the beautiful, isolated area boasts a sea frontage of 2km which has 7 different bays and the coastal fynbos supports a variety of wildlife including jackal, duiker, steenbok and tortoise.
+Jacobsbaai is s located on the West Coast Way Foodie Route.
+Originally founded as a small town on the farmland registered as 109 Jacobsbaai, the beautiful, isolated area boasts a sea frontage of 2km which has 7 different bays and the coastal fynbos supports a variety of wildlife including jackal, duiker, steenbok, and tortoise.

 Jacobsbaai’s name is said to have evolved from the Frenchman Jacques Titius.
 He was a colonial trader in the West Coast.
 Tietiesbaai is also named after him and Jacobsbaai has a street called Titius.
 Another explanation for the name is that the English king entrusted the piece of land to a local known as ‘Jacob.’

 Often referred to by locals as ‘Namaqualand by the sea’ its wildflowers are breathtakingly beautiful in spring, which makes it the perfect time of year to walk the 17-km hiking trail runs between Swartrietbaai and Tietiesbaai.